 - JS7 - File Transfer History for details about transfers performed with the YADE Add-on,

 - JS7 - Deployment History with information about objects such as workflows deployed to a Controller,

-- JS7 - Daily Plan History for details about submission of orders for a particular Daily Plan date.
+- JS7 - Daily Plan History for details about submissions submission of orders for the respective a particular Daily Plan date.

 - The JS7 History works asynchronously:

 - Events about JS7 - Order State Transitions can occur with the Agent and with the Controller.

 - Such events are subscribed to by the JS7 - History Service background task.